 It has a calming atmosphere all of its own, as well as an ability to seemingly expand to absorb large parties and to feel homely if there are only two of you.
 Perhaps it is something to do with being the site of a monastery farm for many centuries and being able to shut out the world with the enormous courtyard gates.
 Who knows, but families who have stayed and come back again and again have said it is one of the most relaxing holidays they have had, as the children are fully occupied and there is plenty of space for everyone to enjoy themselves.

 Over the years, some of our visitors have used the house for everything from celebrating landmark anniversaries and re-unions, family holidays with grandparents or just enjoying good food and drink with friends, to spending a quiet romantic weekend “à deux” enjoying the tranquillity of the house and garden.
 The minimum stay is two nights and it is available every day of the year when not being used by the family.

-Why not come and visit and experience the magic of The Farmhouse at Delettes?
+Come and visit and experience the magic of The Farmhouse at Delettes.

 |Size||Sleeps up to 12, 4 bedrooms|